 If you do set a passcode and you're looking to remove it completely, after having access to your iOS device, then simply go into Settings > Touch ID & Passcode (or Face ID & Passcode), then tap 'Turn Passcode Off'.

-Every so often someone discovers a technique to bypass the Apple Passcode.
-This is sometimes a finger-tapping trick that enables the person to access something on the locked phone: typically either Contacts or Messages.
+Every so often someone discovers (or claims to discover) a technique to bypass the Apple passcode.
+This is sometimes a sort of 'finger-tapping' trick that enables the person to access something on a locked device: typically either Contacts or Messages.
 This isn't hacking the passcode, it's merely bypassing it.

 Forget the finger tricks you'll see in YouTube videos.
 It is possible to hack the passcode, but you need serious software to do so.
 This is known as forensics software because law enforcement agencies use them when analysing a mobile phone.